Gospel

 Opportunities for group discussion and personal prayer

-- You too have resolutely set out on a journey.
-How are you feeling about where this road is leading you?
+- You too have resolutely embarked on a journey.
+How do you feel about where this road is leading you?

-- Reflect on times when you have had to make difficult decisions and choices—perhaps to turn your back on something you value in order to pursue an even greater goal.
-How did you feel?
+- Reflect on when you have had to make difficult decisions and choices—perhaps to turn your back on something you value so you can pursue an even greater goal.
+How did this make you feel?
 What motivated your actions?
 Share your reflections.

 - ‘Your duty is to spread the news of the kingdom of God.’
-Reflect on the ways available for you to spread the news of the kingdom of God.
-Make an extra effort to do just that this week.
+Reflect on the available methods you can use to spread the news of the kingdom of God.
+Make an extra effort to spread this news this week.

 - Use this adaptation of this week’s collect as your prayer: